provenance-io/provwasm/docs/tutorial/12-execute.md

     --testnet
 ```

-To ensure the transfers were sent successfully, first query the `merhcant` account
+To ensure the transfers were sent successfully, first query the `merchant` account

 ```bash
 provenanced query bank balances \